Dwarfilicious/Story_tAIm/README.md

 # Story tAIm
 A web application that helps you bring stories to life!

-This application uses the gradio frontend framework to integrate 4 AI models freely available on HuggingFace into one well-rounded story telling application.
+This application uses the gradio frontend framework to integrate 4 AI models freely available on HuggingFace into one well-rounded and user friendly story telling application.

 ## Requirements